fabiozambelli/EventsReader/README.md

 ============
 Reader of JSON feed provided from external CMS.

 Once dowloaded, JSON feed and its related contents are cached on device.
-The content's engine uses update.json to retrive fresh data.
+The content's engine uses update.json to retreive fresh data.

 Events are displayed in master / detail view.